-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana as of December 31, 2004, and the results of its operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana as of December 31, 2006, and the results of its operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated June 10, 2005, on our consideration of District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated June 13, 2007, on our consideration of District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
+The purpose of that report is to describe the scope of our testing internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.